dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

   - have a separator after the table_name placeholder

 Please note:
-- `dlt` will not dump the current schema content to the bucket
-- `dlt` will mark complete loads by creating an empty file that corresponds to `_dlt_loads` table.
-For example, if `chess._dlt_loads.1685299832` file is present in dataset folders, you can be sure that all files for the load package `1685299832` are completely loaded
+- `dlt` will mark complete loads by creating a json file in the `./_dlt_loads` folders that corresponds to the`_dlt_loads` table.
+For example, if `chess__1685299832.jsonl` file is present in the loads folder, you can be sure that all files for the load package `1685299832` are completely loaded

 ### Advanced layout configuration